 How to Spot Fake Reviews on Facebook

 Facebook reports that one-third of people using the platform search for local business “recommendations.”
-If your profile is loaded with fake reviews, this is not going to provide visitors with an accurate representation of your business.
+If your profile is loaded with bad reviews that happen to be fake, this is not going to provide visitors with an accurate representation of your business.

 Here are some of the ways you can tell those Facebook reviews are fake: